theithec/pagetools/docs/menus.rst

 Link
 ^^^^

-:class:`pagetools.menus.models.Link`.
+:class:`pagetools.menus.models.Link`
 Just a simple link to anything.

 ViewLink
 ^^^^^^^^

-:class:`pagetools.menus.models.ViewLink`.
+:class:`pagetools.menus.models.ViewLink`
 A link to a view.
 The view must have a reverse name and cant' have any parameters.
 To be shown in the corresponding admin choice field, somewhere :func:`pagetools.menus.utils.entrieable_reverse_name` must be called with the reverse name of the view.
 It returns the name, so that could be done directly in a `urls.py`::